IBM-Cloud/openwhisk-darkvisionapp/DEPLOY_MANUALLY.md

 1. If you configured a Cloud Object Storage service, make sure to add its name to the list of services in the **manifest.yml** *services* section or to uncomment the existing **cloudobjectstorage-for-darkvision** entry.

-1. Push the application to Bluemix:
+1. Push the application to IBM Cloud:

    ```
    bx cf push --nostart
    ```

 1. By default, anyone can upload/delete/reset videos and images.
 You can restrict access to these actions by defining the environment variables *ADMIN_USERNAME* and *ADMIN_PASSWORD* on your application.
-This can be done in the Bluemix console or with the command line:
+This can be done in the IBM Cloud console or with the command line:

    ```
    bx cf set-env openwhisk-darkvision ADMIN_USERNAME admin